Denali Country Tundra Fall Colors and Northern Lights – Alaska

 FITNESS LEVEL: Easy ⓘ

-✓ Group limited to 5 to maximize personal attention and mobility.
+✓ Limit of 5 participants to maximize personal attention and mobility.

-✓ Lodging in rustic remote lodge and transportation included.
+✓ Transportation and lodging in a remote Alaskan lodge included.

-✓ Wide open night skies, lake and mountain foregrounds, zero light pollution.
+✓ Sweeping night skies, near zero light pollution.

-✓ Pristine wilderness landscapes: glaciers, rivers, lakes, rugged peaks.
+✓ Pristine wilderness landscapes: glaciers, rivers, lakes, tundra colors, and big peaks.

-✓ Potential views of Denali, North America’s highest mountain.
+✓ Potential to photograph Denali, North America’s mountain.

-✓ Outfitted wilderness camp via river jet boat with big views of glaciers, mountains, and tundra.
+✓ Outfitted wilderness camp via river jet boat.

-✓ Guided by one of Alaska’s most experienced commercial photographers, workshop and adventure photo tour leaders with over 30 years photographing Alaska.
+✓ Guided by one of Alaska’s most experienced commercial photographers and photo tour leaders.

 Alaska is still an undiscovered and fantastic fall color landscape destination without the crowds seen elsewhere.
 The auroras can be just as active in the fall as they are in winter but without the frozen landscape and bitter cold.
 To add a little spice, our tour will include chances to view and photograph North America’s highest peak, Denali at 20,320’, from the east and south.